Autism & logical thinking

 One thing that we can often find in autistic people is they tend to have a very literal take on the world.
 A lot more literal than most neurotypicals would.
 Because of this; they’re often very logical thinkers and may (in some cases) think more logically than your average neurotypical person.
 However, this does depend both on the person with autism and on how you look at it.
 Today I will be trying to give an insight into my own perspective (speaking from my experiences).

 I do find that in a lot of cases… I am more of a logical thinker than an emotional thinker.
 Overall: I see this as positive aspect of autism that I wouldn’t want to change.
 However, some may argue that there are disadvantages to it as well as advantages.
-But first I’ll talk about the disadvantages.
+But first I’ll talk about the advantages.
 I am less likely to allow my emotions to cloud my judgement (unless the emotion is fear and a few other exceptions).
 When someone says something to me (which others may perceive as hurtful) I likely won’t think much of it because I’ll say they’re entitled to their opinion.
 Apparently, some people get offended by being called weird but I can’t imagine why.
 Does that mean they think there’s something wrong with being weird?
 Weird just means unique.
 If someone told me I was weird, I’d agree with him or her since it’s the truth; I am weird and there is literally no point in denying what is obviously true.
 Normal is a setting on a tumble dryer after all and is really nothing to strive for, so there’s no reason to be insulted by being called weird.
 I also find that most of the time; I don’t even get offended when I receive hate comments online.
 At the end of the day: if you’re going to publish an article or a YouTube video or anything on the Internet: you have to be prepared for the possibility that there will be some haters.
 That’s just what happens…

 In 2012 (at the age of 18) I did a video where I was being interviewed about autism and I’ve lost track of the amount of people who have commented saying, “You’re too normal to possibly be autistic”.
 These comments are a little annoying, but all they show to me is that many people still clearly don’t understand autism.
 I don’t find I get especially insulted like a lot of people might.
 In 2015 I did an article on 5 things I wanted parents of autistic kids to know.
 There were few to no hate comments on this article.
 However, there were fair amounts of people who disagreed with the article and gave some quite firm criticism.
 These comments didn’t offend me.
 In fact: they actually made me think more about how I worded some of the points.
 As a result of this, I wrote a follow up article where I tried to take what the comments were saying into consideration and actually explain the points I made better.
 Now, some people do use the phrase “If you don’t have anything nice to say then don’t say anything”.
 And I agree with this to point, but not to the same extent as others.
 Obviously, when people are going to say things that are just plain rude and hurtful: that of course in uncalled for!
 However, I don’t see a problem with simply expressing a different opinion.
 I don’t see a problem with pointing out that you disagree with an article or giving constructive criticism.
 If all I ever got was praise, how would I know how to improve or see how I may have given parents the wrong impression in that article?
 I am actually thankful that the people who thought I was wrong commented and explained how why they thought this, so I could see it from their point of view, and respond to these comments by letting them know they may not have fully understood all that I had wrote.